 There are few countries in the world more vast and diverse than India.
 The chaotic cities, seaside towns, sprawling nature reserves, rushing rivers, and majestic mountains will draw you in and dazzle you.
-There truly are countless beautiful places in India, and there is something for everyone in this amazing country.
+There are truly countless beautiful places in India, and there is something for everyone in this amazing country.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 Sadly, most travelers looking to visit India don’t have long enough to see everything there is to see.
 There’s simply too much to explore and too many places to go in India, so you’ll have to choose the best places to visit in India for yourself.

 Here’s a guide to get you started, featuring some of the best sights in the country.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!

 The Best Places To Visit In India

 The most traditional and beloved tourist route in all of India is the Golden Triangle in North India.
 The route includes visits to three of India’s most exciting cities to see sights like the Taj Mahal, the Pink City, the Red Fort, and more.